dstavis/tasterx/README.md

 ## Future Additions
-* Search bar with predictive text
+* Predictive text for search bar
-* Ability to prescribe single episode of a TV show
+* Let users prescribe specific episodes of a chosen TV show
-* Improving performance
-* Prescribe additional media - Music, Movies, Video Games, Books
+* Additional media types such as Music, Video Games, and Books
+* Let prescription recipients respond to inform their prescriber how it went
+* Integration with Social Media sharing platforms
+* Present the shareable prescription as a downloadable image

 ## Members
 __________________________
 - Anna Spitz [linkedin](https://www.linkedin.com/in/aspitz1/)